·

 More Tips:

 Make sure the brine is completely cooled before pouring it over the cucumbers.
-Using hot brine can slightly cook the cucumbers, making them less crisp.
+Using hot brine will slightly cook the cucumbers, making them less crisp.
+Heat is the enemy.

 Even though you’re not canning, it’s important to use clean jars.
 You can sterilize them by boiling them or running them through a hot dishwasher cycle.